codefori/vscode-ibmi/docs/README.md

 Temporary library.
 Is used OUTPUT files.
 Cannot be QTEMP.

 #### Build library
 A library that can be defined/changes for IFS builds.
+You can also change the build library with the 'Change build library' command (F1 -> Change build library).

 #### Source ASP
 If source files are located in a specific ASP, specify here.